How to Recognize the Warning Signs of a Stroke

 How long are you in the hospital after a stroke?

-The stay at the hospital after a stroke can vary from a few days to some months depending on the stroke’s severity.
-Patients are usually discharged home after they can get around safely, either in a wheelchair or by walking, and are able to get in and out of bed alone.
+After a stroke, the hospital stay can vary from a few days to some months, depending on the stroke’s severity.
+Patients are usually discharged home after getting around safely, either in a wheelchair or by walking, and can get in and out of bed alone.